hellerve/ptolemy/README.md

 finding it in a used book store, and read it within a few days.
 It is touching while still maintaining its comedy.
 This might be my new favorite play, and my favorite book to deal with Germany’s disgraceful past.

+* *Erzählungen* by **Christa Wolf** (1983)

+I’m a big fan of Wolf’s writing.
+She is often introduced as one of East Germany’s most important writers, and rightfully so.
+Her short stories are surprisingly critical of the regime (surprising that they were published, that is to say), and incredibly candid.